-If you often find your baby sleeping on the floor, or if your baby likes to spend time on the floor, you might be wondering if sleeping on the floor is safe for them and if there are any possible benefits.
+If you frequently discover your baby sleeping on the floor or if your baby enjoys spending time on the floor, you may wonder if sleeping on the floor is safe for your baby and if there are any potential benefits.

 Is Sleeping On The Floor Safe For Babies?

 According to the Canadian Government safety standards, children under one year of age need to sleep on their back on a firm surface (1).
 As the floor is a firm surface, you can make your baby sleep on the floor as long as you take all the necessary measures.
 However, talk to your pediatrician and take their opinion before making the decision.

 Yes, letting your baby sleep on the floor means more baby proofing and extra precautions, but it could all be worth it since the benefits of sleeping on the floor outweigh the risks.
 Are you wondering what these benefits could be?
 Read on.